IronMan1994/CGA-MWS-algorithm/README.md

   `r.run(paths, g, k, size, 500, 0.3, 10, 1000, "calfitness_Cov");` Input parameters in this method.

    * The first   parameter:  File path，
    * The second  parameter:  Number of genes，
    * The third   parameter:  Gene set size (k)，
    * The fourth  parameter:  Population size (N)，
    * The fifth   parameter:  Iteration steps (maxg)，
    * The sixth   parameter:  Mutation probability (Pm)，
    * The seventh parameter:  Number of times the algorithm is executed，
    * The eighth  parameter:  Number of cycles when calculating p-value,
    * The ninth   parameter:  Model name ("calfitness_Cov", "calfitness_01"),
    * "calfitness_Cov": Model based on coefficient of variation,
-  * "calfitness_01":  The original maximum weight sub-matrix solution model
+   * "calfitness_01":  The original maximum weight sub-matrix solution model.

-'You can use a TXT file in the same format as the sample file provided for code testing.
-Or if you just want to run the code for testing, you can use the provided TXT file directly.
-The "main" function in Run.java is the entry point of the entire program.
-Please adjust the parameters in the "main" function.'